LEAGUE7QC/LEAGUE7QC.github.io/docs/season/02/rules-format.md

     - Teams may only play each other once during the season.
     - Each match win will give the winning team one pairing point.
     - Each match loss will give the losing team no pairing points.
-    - Bonus pairing points may be assigned by Staff discretion in case of division merges or new teams joining the division.
+    - Bonus pairing points may be assigned by Staff discretion in case of new teams joining the division.
-        - Pairing points are not the same as match wins for the purpose of standings.
+        - **Pairing points are not the same as match wins for the purpose of standings**
+        - Generally, no bonus pairing points will be assigned to a new team if their estimated skill level is at or below the division average.
+If a new team's estimated skill level is above the division average, generally staff will assign bonus pairing points so that the new team's pairing points are equal to the most comparable team competing in the division.
     - Teams will be paired with teams as close to their number of pairing points as possible.
     - In case of an uneven number of teams to be paired, one team which has not already received a bye will be given a bye, which will credit the team with one pairing point and one match win.
 - Teams which have not completed their scheduled match during the week scheduled will be credited for 0 match wins and 0.5 pairing points.
 Teams may complete the match at a later time and their match wins and pairing points will be adjusted according to the result.